Robust and Efficient Semi-Supervised Estimation of Average Treatment Effects with Application to Electronic Health Records Data: Method

-In terms of efficiency, when the PS model $\pi(\bx;\balph)$ is correctly specified, the influence function in \eqref{e:IF} simplifies so that: \begin{eq*} n^{1/2}(\Delthat - \Delta) = n^{-1/2}\sum_{i=1}^n (\bu_{\bgam,1}-\bu_{\bgam,0})\trans\bvphi_{\bgam,i} + o_p(1), \end{eq*} where: \begin{eq*} \bvphi_{\bgam,i}=\left[\E\left\{\bZpii\bZpii\gdot_{\xi}(\bgambar\trans\bZpii)\right\}\right]^{-1}\bZpii\left\{Y_i - g_{\xi}(\bgambar\trans\bZpii)\right\}, \end{eq*} for $\gdot_{\xi}(u) = \ddu g_{\xi}(u)\Big|_{u=u}$.
-The centering of $Y_i$ around a model approximation of $\xi_T(\bV)$ suggests that $\Delthat$ should achieve efficiency gain over complete-case (CC) estimators, which neglect the surrogates $\bW$.
-Let $\Deltabarstr= \E\{ \mu_1(\bX)-\mu_0(\bX)\}$ be strictly a functional of the observed data distribution not depending on identification assumptions \eqref{e:assump}-\eqref{e:assumpc} as in $\Delta$.
-To characterize the efficiency of $\Delthat$ in a more full context, we show in Web Appendix C that the semiparametric efficiency bound for $\Deltabarstr$ under an \emph{ideal SS model} where the distribution of $(\bV\trans,T)\trans$ is known but the conditional distribution of $Y$ given $(\bV\trans,T)\trans$ is unrestricted, with respect to a class of regular parametric submodels subject to mild regularity conditions, is $\E(\varphi_{eff}^2)$, where: \begin{eq} \varphi_{eff} = U_{\pi}\{ Y - \xi_T(\bV)\} \end{eq} is the efficient influence function.
-This efficiency bound is lower than or equal to the efficiency bound in the fully nonparametric model where the distribution of $(\bV\trans,T)\trans$ is unknown.
+Following this approach, we show in Web Appendix C that the semiparametric efficiency bound for $\Deltabarstr$ under $\Mscr_{SS}$, with respect to a class of regular parametric submodels subject to mild regularity conditions, is $\E(\varphi_{eff}^2)$, where: \begin{eq} \varphi_{eff} = U_{\pi}\{ Y - \xi_T(\bV)\} \end{eq} is the efficient influence function.
+This efficiency bound is lower than or equal to the efficiency bound in the fully nonparametric model where the distribution of $(Y,\bV\trans,T)\trans$ is unknown.
 Furthermore, we show in Web Appendix C that $\Delthat$ indeed achieves the SS efficiency bound when both the PS and imputation model, $\pi(\bx;\balph)$ and $g_{\xi}(\bgam\trans\bzpi)$, are correctly specified so that $\Delthat$ is locally semiparametric efficient.
-In this case, even though the distribution of $(\bV\trans,T)\trans$ is actually not known in our setup, the bound under the ideal SS model can still be achieved because $N \gg n$.
+Even though the distribution of $(\bV\trans,T)\trans$ is actually not known in our data setup, the bound under the ideal model $\Mscr_{SS}$ can still be achieved because $N \gg n$.
 The correct specification of $\mu_k(\bx;\bbeta)$ is not required for attaining the efficiency bound, as the bound does not involve $\mu_k(\bx)$, but its specification is still important for double-robustness in case $\pi(\bx;\balph)$ is misspecified.
-The local efficiency of $\Delthat$ prompts favorable efficiency compared to CC and other SS estimators that traditionally have sought to be efficient under non-SS nonparametric models where the distribution of $(\bV\trans,T)\trans$ is assumed to be unknown.
-In our SS setting, $\Delthat$ gains efficiency over these approaches by taking advantage of the additional information from the large set of unlabeled data $\Uscr$.
-Even when the working models are not exactly correct as in practice, we find that $\Delthat$ still achieves substantial efficiency gains if the models are adequate approximations.
-In particular, $\mu_k(\bx;\bbeta)$ and $g(\bgam\trans\bzpi)$ may not be compatible with one another if non-linear models such as logistic regression are used for either working model.
-Nevertheless, we find in such cases that $\Delthat$ still attains large efficiency gains over existing estimators when flexible basis functions are used in $g_{\xi}(\bgam\trans\bzpi)$ to more closely approximate $\xi_k(\bv)$.
-We offer some more discussion on the efficiency gains of $\Delthat$ under model misspecification in the Section \ref{s:discuss}.
-We next consider inference about $\Delta$ based on $\Delthat$ through a perturbation resampling procedure.